Exit Strategies for Property Investment in Australia: A Comprehensive Guide

 3. How often should I review my exit strategy?

-At least every 12–24 months, or sooner if your income, family situation, interest rates or the property market changes significantly.
+At least every 12–24 months, or sooner if your income, family situation, interest rates, or the property market changes significantly, such as effects of pandemic, fuel blockade and/or war.

 Planning Your Exit Strategy?